UummProject/uumm-prototype/support/Broken meritocracy.md

 Whatever metrics the system uses to define merit all the participants need to agree on the state of these metrics.

 ### Blockchains
-Blockchains are an intuitive answer for proving identity.
-Projects like [UPort](https://www.uport.me/) and [Blockstack](https://blockstack.org/) make it already possible.
+Blockchains are an instintive answer.
+For proving identity, projects like [UPort](https://www.uport.me/) and [Blockstack](https://blockstack.org/) make it already possible.

-Currently, for most of the metrics, the data is unlikely to be available in the blockchain.
+Currently though, for most of the metrics, the data is unlikely to be available in the blockchain.
 Current blockchains are too expensive, and most of the decentralized platforms tend to minimize what they write in it.

 Most importantly, most of the platforms are still highly centralized, and so is its data.